 How to use sin, cos and tan continues…

-.. with a video on finding the missing length in a right angle triangle.
+.. with a video on finding the length of a missing side in a right angle triangle.

 Watch the video and try the quick test.